Estimated reading time: 14 minutes

 Speaking of Smoke…

-The best day or night for a Stealth Pit fire is a windy day.
+The best time for a Stealth Pit fire is when it's windy.
 It will not only fuel your air vent nicely but will dissipate any smoke your fire produces.
 Traditional campfires fail in the wind.

 The heat is blown horizontally away from the fire making it difficult to cook and providing little warmth on a cold day.
 The fire also tends to burn out quickly.